victorkane/lit/README.md

 All code and docs, all process for the project, are right here on github; go to [Wiki](https://github.com/victorkane/lit/wiki) for [User Stories](https://github.com/victorkane/lit/wiki/User-stories) and [Architectural Document]((https://github.com/victorkane/lit/wiki/Architecture-document), see [Issue Tracking](https://github.com/victorkane/lit/issues) for project overview and User Manual (when ready).

-##### Current status
+### Current status

-To fully implement this User story, <s>we need to completely refactor the text model along the clean lines of the user model</s>, we need to persist texts by author in Couchdb on the basis of the cleaner Text prototype originally implemented as a fake data store (based on Express blog example post model):
+Following User story implemented by persisting texts by author in Couchdb on the basis of the clean Text prototype originally implemented as a fake data store (based on Express blog example post model):

 [Wiki view: As a writer I can work on my texts](/victorkane/lit/wiki/As-a-writer-i-can-work-on-my-texts)

 [Implementation issue view: As a writer I can work on my texts](/victorkane/lit/issues/7)

-Then we may want to refactor the User model along the same lines, after which we can go back and finish #6 with full navigation as per [Getting started](/victorkane/lit/wiki/Getting-started).
+We may now want to refactor the User model along the same lines

+Main next step: to go back and finish #6 with full navigation as per [Getting started](/victorkane/lit/wiki/Getting-started).

 User profile has already been persisted in CouchDB: